 2.Enter, machine learning.

 “The greatest sign of success for a teacher…is to be able to say, ‘The children are now working as if I did not exist,’” says Maria Montessori.
-And Machine Learning can be conceptualized as technology’s teacher.
-Machine Learning uses the mechanisms of AI, but goes a step further; and ‘empowers’ technological equipment by making your machines not only intelligent, but also independent.
+And Machine Learning is technology’s teacher.
+ML uses the mechanisms of AI, but goes a step further.
+It ‘empowers’ technological equipment by making your machines not only intelligent, but also independent.

 3.But hang on.
 Your machines are capable of EVEN ‘deeper’ stuff!

 Try to think of the first time you, as a toddler, learnt to label a chair as ‘chair’.
 Now try and recollect the various other chairs you may have been accustomed to ever since.
 Were all these chairs identical to the one you had first labelled as a child?
 Most likely, not at all.
-But did you manage to still find a broad similarity between all these chairs, and label all of them under the umbrella-term of ‘chair’?
-That’s exactly what deep learning teaches machines to do.
+But did you still find a broad similarity between all these chairs and label all of them under the umbrella-term of ‘chair’?
+That’s exactly what DL teaches machines to do.